Brother Martin High School: E. A. Farley Field

 Between 1945 and 1947 the Brothers of the Sacred Heart, looking toward the future had purchased more than 7 acre of property, primarily from the Farley family, in the growing residential area of Gentilly.
 By 1952 Brother Martin Hernandez as provincial planned and supervised the construction of Cor Jesu High School on the Gentilly site.
 Through his Youth Progress Program Archbishop Joseph Francis Rummel contributed $475,000 toward construction and furnishings of the new school.

 From 1980 through 1983 the school purchased parcels of land from the Farley Family which was bordered by Mandeville Street, Gentilly Boulevard, St. Aloysius Drive (formerly Stephen Girard St.) and Cor Jesu Drive (formerly Marigny St.) for use in their athletic and extracurricular programs.

 The field underwent a renovation as part of Phase II of the Capital Campaign during which a baseball field was constructed and additional athletic storage and restrooms were added.
 The playing surface was redone and drainage and a sprinkler system were installed, allowing the lower level teams to play home games on campus, although the varsity plays its home games at Kirsch-Rooney Stadium at nearby Delgado Community College.
 This is especially where the football team practices.
 And also the baseball teams.

 Roland H. & Macy Paton Meyer Science and Mathematics Building

 The Roland H. & Macy Paton Meyer Science and Mathematics Building opened for the 2007–2008 school year on August 17.
 The Meyer Building is located at the corner of Elysian Fields Avenue and Sumpter Street, the former site of the Brothers’ Residence (circa 1955).
 This 35000 sqft building houses computer, chemistry, physics and biology labs.
 For flexibility, eight science classrooms adjoin the three state-of-the-art lab spaces on the second floor.
 The first floor has seven math classrooms and a computer lab.

 The James B. Branton Chapel

 The James B. Branton chapel is settled in front of the Roland H. & Macy Paton Meyer Science and Mathematics Building.
+The chapel was built in honor of its namesake, James Bryan Branton, a student from the Class of 1974.
+He suddenly died on April 5, 1974, and was awarded his diploma posthumously.